owncloud/ocis/docs/ocis/config.md

 - docker images: `/etc/ocis/`
 - binary releases: `$HOME/.ocis/config/`

-followed by the `<extension name>.yaml`, eg `proxy.yaml` for the extension configuration.
+followed by the `<extension name>.yaml`, e.g. `proxy.yaml` for the extension configuration.
 You also can put an `ocis.yaml` config file to the expected loading location to use a single config file.

 You can set another directory as config path in the environment variable `OCIS_CONFIG_DIR`.
 It will then pick the same file names, but from the folder you configured.